moemuf291/Monero-wallet-api/README.md

 A production-ready, role-based escrow API backend in Python using Flask.
 **Note:** This version tracks escrow agreements in the database but does not move real funds.

-**Data in the instance/escrow.db is not real its simply testing data
+**Note**Data in the instance/escrow.db is not real its simply testing data

 ---